Your anti-TPO antibody levels mean that your thyroid may be functioning sub-optimally.

 Other factors are not in your control: what thyroid medication you take, your dose, etc.

 Because of this, it’s important to take advantage of the variables that you can.

 With that in mind, I’ve provided 3 diets that I have used successfully in my clinic:

-- Gluten free + dairy free: We've already discussed how gluten can impact immunity and removing gluten (even if you are gluten antibody negative) has the potential for helping your considerably.
-Dairy is removed because many people cross react to both gluten and dairy.
+- Gluten-free + dairy-free: We’ve already discussed how gluten can impact immunity and removing gluten (even if you are gluten antibody-negative) has the potential to help you considerably.
+Dairy is removed because many people cross-react to both gluten and dairy.